qwertie/ecsharp/lemp/ref-other.md

 ~~~
 </div>

 Produces variations of a block of code, by replacing an identifier left of `in` with each of the corresponding expressions on the right of `in`.

-The braces are omitted from the output.
+The left hand side of `unroll` must be either a simple identifier or a tuple.
+The braces are not included in the output.

+The right-hand side of `in` can be a tuple in parentheses, or a list of statements in braces, or a call to the `#splice(...)` pseudo-operator.
+If the right-hand side of `in` is none of these things, `unroll()` runs macros on the right-hand side of `in` in the hope that doing so will produce a list.
+However, note that this behavior can cause macros to be executed twice in some cases: once on the right-hand side of `in`, and then again on the final output of `unroll`.
+For example, the `noMacros` macro doesn't work if macros run twice.

 ### \#useSymbols ###